-The Friends of Whitehall, an independent registered charity, was formed 34 years ago to support Whitehall and to ensure that it remains open to the public.
-The 30th anniversary of the opening was celebrated in 2008.
+The Friends of Whitehall, an independent registered charity, was formed 40 years ago to support Whitehall and to ensure that it remains open to the public.
+The 40th anniversary of the opening will be celebrated in June 2018.
 On Saturday 18th June, 1978, the ribbon across the front door was cut by councillor Marjorie Grimes, the Chair of Sutton’s Leisure & Recreation Committee, accompanied by borough librarian Roy Smith – the prime mover in getting Whitehall opened as an attraction.

 Since the house opened it has welcomed thousands of visitors of all ages, and the Friends of Whitehall has raised many thousands of pounds towards the house’s running costs and purchased many of the items now on display within the house, and in 2012 this amounted to over £9.000.00 towards gardening, floodlighting, decorations and the annual grant.